Planning For The Future

 Catering has become a commanding subject since the opening of a modern all-stainless steel hospitality room that compares easily to commercial kitchens in fine hotels and restaurants across the country.

 The Early Learning Centre continues to flourish since the introduction of our second Pre-preparatory Classroom.
-To accommodate this additional classroom, St Luke’s built an entirely new Kindergarten.
+To accommodate this additional classroom, St Luke’s built an entirely new Early Learning Centre for Kindy and Pre-preparatory children.
+Two new playgrounds and shade structures were redeveloped in 2016.

 The primary oval was redeveloped at the end of 2012 though laser levelling, and additional new turf was laid down improving the play space.